Cuts and grazes

 They cannot breathe by themselves either.
 Someone with tetanus usually needs to spend many weeks in an Intensive Care Unit in a hospital, having help with breathing and being looked after because they cannot look after themselves.
 Not all people with tetanus get better.

-Ask mum if your tetanus shots are up to date.
+Ask mum or dad if your tetanus shots are up to date.

 |Gr-azy Kids |